 Unlike in the case of bounded-degree graphs, in general, we cannot rely on an efficient isomorphism test for finding the original ordering of $G_n$ , when given an isomorphic copy of it.
-However, we can obtain dense $\Omega(n)$ -robustly self-ordered graphs for which this ordering can be found efficiently (see Theorem 9.10).
+However, we can obtain dense $\Omega(n)$ -robustly self-ordered graphs for which this ordering can be found efficiently (see Theorem 8.9).

-Our proof of Theorem 1.4 is by a reduction to the construction of non-malleable two-source extractors (see Theorem 8.2), and this reduction is partially reversible (see Proposition 8.4, which reverses a special case captured in Remark 8.3).
+Our proof of Theorem 1.4 is by a reduction to the construction of non-malleable two-source extractors, where a suitable construction of the latter was provided by Chattopadhyay, Goyal, and Li [7].
+We actually present two different reductions (Theorems 8.3 and 8.7), one simpler than the other but yielding a less efficient construction when combined with the known constructions of extractors.
+We mention that the first reduction (Theorem 8.3) is partially reversible (see Proposition 8.5, which reverses a special case captured in Remark 8.4).